 personal website of Andrew Turner

-Andrew Turner is the Director and CTO of the Esri R&D in Washington, DC developing new technology for open data, civic technology and geospatial web collaboration.
+I’m the Director and CTO of Esri R&D in Washington, DC developing new technology for open data, civic technology, and geospatial web collaboration.

-Andrew’s team are developing new technologies for government and citizen collaboration to build communities.
+My work focuses on cross-domain collaboration and democratizing data-driven decisions by creating open tools for cartography and analysis.
+I wrote Introduction to Neogeography based on my experiences and vision for a collaborative world improved with open data sharing.
+My teams are developing new technologies for government and citizen collaboration to build communities.
 This includes the global ArcGIS Hub for open access to authoritative data, as well as open-source and interactive tools and applications to build and share insights and solutions.
-Andrew is an active member in many organizations developing and supporting open standards such as the OpenStreetMap, Open Geospatial Consortium, Open Web Foundation, OSGeo, and World Wide Web Consortium.
-He is also the co-founder of CrisisCommons, a global community of volunteers leveraging technology to assist in building solutions for disaster response, recovery and rebuilding.
+I am an active member in many organizations developing and supporting open standards such as the OpenStreetMap, Open Geospatial Consortium, Open Web Foundation, OSGeo, and World Wide Web Consortium.
+I am also the co-founder of CrisisCommons, a global community of volunteers leveraging technology to assist in building solutions for disaster response, recovery and rebuilding.

-Andrew is the author of “Introduction to Neogeography” and “Where2.0: The State of the Geospatial Web”.
-He has published articles in Make Magazine, Linux Journal, MacTech, and numerous other civic and technical publications.
-He blogs personal perspectives at highearthorbit.com and Twitter @ajturner, his work-related projects at Esri Insider and ArcGIS Blog.
+I am the author of “Introduction to Neogeography” and “Where2.0: The State of the Geospatial Web”.
+I have published articles in Make Magazine, Linux Journal, MacTech, and numerous other civic and technical publications.
+I write personal perspectives at highearthorbit.com and Twitter @ajturner, an my work-related projects at Esri Insider and ArcGIS Blog.

-Andrew received his Bachelors of Science in Aerospace Engineering and Computer Science from the University of Virginia in Charlottesville.
-His undergraduate thesis was designing a semi-autonomous control system for a robotic, solar-powered, high-altitude airship.
+I received my Bachelors of Science in Aerospace Engineering and Computer Science from the University of Virginia in Charlottesville.
+My undergraduate thesis was designing a semi-autonomous control system for a robotic, solar-powered, high-altitude airship.

-Andrew received his Masters of Science in Aerospace Engineering from Virginia Tech in Blacksburg.
-His graduate thesis focused on machine-learning, neural networks for autonomous, self-healing spacecraft control systems.
-He also built an open-source, spacecraft simulation framework, Open-SESSAME.
+I received his Masters of Science in Aerospace Engineering from Virginia Tech in Blacksburg.
+My graduate thesis focused on machine-learning, neural networks for autonomous, self-healing spacecraft control systems.
+I also built an open-source, spacecraft simulation framework, Open-SESSAME.